What is Fractionated Coconut Oil? And Why You Should Use it

 While the oil does have to go through a process to become fractionated, it’s important to note that no added products or chemicals are incorporated into the mixture during this time, so fractionated coconut oil remains a natural product.

-Once the process is complete, the thinned-out coconut oil that remains is with primarily the medium chain fatty acids.
+Once the process is complete, the thinned-out coconut oil that remains is primarily the medium-chain fatty acids.

 The first thing you’ll notice about fractionated coconut oil is that it’s a liquid, both at room temperature and when heated.

 Regular coconut oil, on the other hand, is solid at cool or room temperature, but liquid when heated.
 Because it has such a high concentration of saturated fat, fractionated coconut oil is much more stable than regular coconut oil.

 Once the oil is fractionated, it boasts all sorts of uses, both as a food source and as a beauty product.

 As a culinary product, it’s often referred to as MCT oil.
 MCT refers to the medium-chain triglycerides that fractionated coconut oil is reduced to during the distilling process.

 If you’ve ever heard of the keto diet-friendly “bulletproof” coffee that is made with butter and coconut oil, it’s food-grade fractionated coconut oil that is included in the recipe.
 MCT oil is said to decrease hunger, improve digestion, and help the body run at its optimal performance.